 7. Does the processing charge include prints?

 No, it does not.
 The processing charge of $5.99 is only for the chemical processing of the film to change the film's latent image created in your camera to a permanent visible image on the film.
 Your film is returned uncut and sleeved.
-If you want prints, scans to CD, or proof sheets, those services are all ordered separately on the order form.
+If you want prints, scans to a CD or a USB drive, or proof sheets, those services are all ordered separately on the order form.